winniendy/Pensacola/README.md

 ```bash
 sbatch ./pensacola.sh
 ```
+#### Note: If you want to get email notification when the pipeline running ends, please input your email address in the line "#SBATCH --mail-user=<EMAIL>" in the batch file that you will run (namely, pensacola.sh).

 ## Phylogeny and Molecular Evolution - Optional
 Pensacola use PhaME_m (https://github.com/BPHL-Molecular/PhaME_m) for phylogeny and molecular evolution of Candida samples.
 Three phylogenetic trees (FastTree, RaxML, IQ tree) can be generated.